-Many students' academic calendars do not align with our own but we cannot switch dates.
+Many students' academic calendars do not align with our own, but we cannot switch dates.
 We must adhere to our own dates to allow the maximum number of spots for students to rotate.
-Many students may incorporate a week of vacation time to make the schedules work.
+Some students incorporate a week of vacation time to make the schedules work.

 The application for each time-frame will close about three months prior to start date.
 Applications are not processed first come first serve.
 Students will be notified of acceptance/denial 30-60 days prior to start date.
 Please do not email asking for an update, you will receive a notification.
 We may close block dates at any time.

 Cleveland Clinic does not charge tuition.
 Cost to rotate is the application fee and other cost of living fees for the month while in Cleveland, Ohio.

 If you are a domestic student attending an international medical school, you would apply as an international student.
 Please upload your US passport in the visa section.
 Type of application is based on student's medical school.

 Selection is determined by the clinical departments, space availability, and competitiveness for a Cleveland Clinic residency.